pgranger23/job_manager/README.md

 Here is how this script works:

-1. A yaml configuration file describing the sample production is provided (exlicit configuration described later).
+1. A yaml configuration file describing the sample production is provided (explicit configuration described later).
 2. The script builds a representation of the sample production cteps in a chained way.
 3. Output files are looked for in the relevant output folders to assess which files are available for each step and deduce what are the next jobs to send with a ready input; no output; and no already running job for this file and step.
 4. For each step, the jobs that can be started (meeting the previously described criteria) are sent to the grid using the `jobsub_submit` script available an Fermilab.